huggingface/transformers/README.md

 `GPT2Model` is the OpenAI GPT-2 Transformer model with a layer of summed token and position embeddings followed by a series of 12 identical self-attention blocks.

+Instantiation:
+The model can be instantiated with the following arguments:

+- `config`: a `GPT2Config` class instance with the configuration to build a new model.
+- `output_attentions`: If True, also output attentions weights computed by the model at each layer.
+Default: False
+- `keep_multihead_output`: If True, saves output of the multi-head attention module with its gradient.
+This can be used to compute head importance metrics.
+Default: False

 The inputs and output are **identical to the TensorFlow model inputs and outputs**.

 We detail them here.
 This model takes as *inputs*: